-Littlejohn suit will need to be dismissed and refiled
+Littlejohn suit dismissed

 Littlejohn, other contestants in the Fair Pageant and the reigning Miss Nebraska and future Miss America Teresa Scanlan were being introduced to the crowd prior to the August 6th, 2010 bull riding event when a bull broke free from the chute, hit Littlejohn, and threw her into the air.

 © 2014 Rural Radio Network.
 All rights reserved.
 Republishing, rebroadcasting, rewriting, redistributing prohibited.
 Copyright Information